Work to transform Trefusis Park into a green solution to nearby flooding issues started in April 2025.

 Building Resilience in Communities Team

-- becoming a member of a community Flood Action Group
+- becoming a Community Flood Responder

 - attending flood risk awareness sessions